sheehyjohn/c4c-nextjs-mdx-03o/data/blog/stack-anthony2024.md

 flowchart TD
 Start --> Stop

 YOYOYO

-[[stack-anthony2024]] even more changes and more nad more and more and moreflowchart TD Start --> Stop
+[[stack-anthony2024]] even more changes and more nad more and more and more
 ## Introduction

 Welcome to the release of Tailwind Nextjs Starter Blog template v2.0.
 This release is a major refactor of the codebase to support Nextjs App directory and React Server Components.
 Read on to discover the new features and how to migrate from V1.